+In this Maya tutorial, I'll be showing you a better to export and import skin weights.
 We have all been there.
 You’ve spent days painstakingly painting the weights on your character, ensuring the limbs bend and twist correctly and the face can emote without any strange bulges or pinches.
 You finally finish and the client requests a change to the rig.
 You are now faced with a possible reskin to a modified skeleton.

 Not a problem, right?
 You can simply reference the old rig and model into the same scene as the new one and use the Copy Skin Weights tool to transfer the weights across.
 The problem is that some of the joints are too close together, so copying the weights doesn’t work completely, especially around areas like the mouth and eyes.

 How do you fix it?